DionPotkamp/TicTacToeLite/readme.md

 This is a simple game.
 Everyone can play it and knows how to.

-This is the less complicated sister of my other [Tic Tac Toe](https://github.com/DionPotkamp/TicTacToe "The Full Tic Tac Toe game") game (I hope).
+This is the less complicated/heavy sister of my other [Tic Tac Toe](https://github.com/DionPotkamp/TicTacToe "The Full Tic Tac Toe game") game (I hope).
-This does not require any other library such as bootstrap or fontawesome.
+This does not require any other library such as bootstrap or fontawesome, and the number of lines is cut in half.

 ## How it works ##